Privacy Policy

 Service management, improvement and reporting

-In order to report on our provision of services to our Customers, we may utilise information collected to report to those Customers, or for our own management purposes.
-For example, we may report the number of users of a service or transactions we manage for a Customer.
+In order to report on our provision of Services to our Customers, we may utilise information collected to report to those Customers, or for our own management purposes.
+For example, we may report the number of users of a Service or transactions we manage for a Customer.
 Such reporting will never include personally identifiable information.
 We may also analyse and use aggregate or otherwise de-identified information to operate, protect, improve and optimise our services; measure or predict service levels; conduct research; understand how we can improve the quality of loan application data collected; and to improve user experience over time.

 Facebook users